bigheadOOOO/EE308-LAB6/README.md

 - Blank line rule: There are two empty lines above and beneath the function definition respectively, one blank lin beneath a cyle.
 - Annotation rules: Tab two space between code and a line annotation.
 - Space before and after operator
-- String: Only use double quotation mards.
+- String: Only use single quotation mards.